Let me start this blog post with some real truth…

 - I need to be “that person” for all of my students

-- I need to say yes to everything.
+- I have to say yes to everything.

 The biggest source for me is mom guilt.
 Mom guilt is real and it is powerful.